SergejJurecko/mio_httpc/README.md

 Except CallBuilder::exec no call will block, not even for DNS resolution as it is implemented internally to avoid blocking.

-For https to work mio_httpc requires you specify one of the TLS implementations using features: native, openssl or rtls (rustls).
+For https to work mio_httpc requires you specify one of the TLS implementations using features: native, openssl, native_vendor or rtls (rustls).
 Default build will fail on any https URI.

+native_vendor is rust-native-tls vendored into mio_httpc.
+The reason for vendoring is the pinning implementation that has not been as of yet merged into the published rust-native-tls crate.

 CallBuilder also has URL construction functions (host/path_segm/query/set_https/auth/https) which will take care of url-safe encoding.